 Small businesses (with 1-500 employees) rely on Cobalt’s deep Microsoft Dynamics 365 expertise to get more from their CRM investment.
 Explore the ways Dynamics 365, the Power Platform, and Cobalt’s Engagement Dynamics software help small businesses, associations, certification organizations, and accreditation bodies.
 You will find refined, affordable solutions for sales, marketing, e-commerce, and all the ways you need to connect with whoever you serve.

 I hope you will be able to put these distinctions and best practices about the differences between an RFI, RFP & RFQ to use right away.
-Explore other articles like this on our blog, and get a better sense for when you should send out an RFP in our Definitive Guide to Choosing a New AMS/CRM for Your Association.
+Explore other articles like this on our blog, and get a better sense for when you should send out an RFP in our 2023 Association Management Software Buying Guide.